We don't understand yogurt

 But, you know, if you're just walking around, you know, if like when the wind blows or something, like you don't need it to be very rigid and very tense all the time.

-If we figure out how all the molecules and something like OOBLAC are coming together to do what they do, then maybe we could make a vest that was flowy and flexible under most conditions.
+If we figure out how all the molecules and something like Ooblec are coming together to do what they do, then maybe we could make a vest that was flowy and flexible under most conditions.

 But then if it was hit by a bullet, something very, very fast, then it would tense up just like your oobleck.

 But the minute the bullet drops on the ground, then it returns and becomes fluid-like again.
+It just is amazing to imagine like, oh, this is my little peasant dress.

 Yes, exactly.
+Bullets.

+Exactly.
 And then Ray says, if we can figure out how cells do their version of hardening and softening, then maybe we could make our own simplified versions of cells.

 These materials that would react to their environment and shift into something more solid or fluid depending on different conditions.
+She dreams of making a self-healing bridge.

-So, basically, like a bridge where if it started to develop a crack of some kind, the cell-inspired materials around that crack would react and become more fluid.
+So basically like a bridge where if it started to develop a crack of some kind, the cell-inspired materials around that crack would react and become more fluid.
+And basically fill in that crack.

-And then, once they fill it in, they sense that it's been filled in and then it solidifies again.
+And then once they fill it in, they sense that it's been filled in and then it solidifies again.
+So you basically like healed the bridge before you even knew there was a crack.

-Honestly, Ray kind of has an endless list of natural goo's that she wants to remake or remix in some way.
+Honestly, Ray kind of has an endless list of natural goos that she wants to remake or remix in some way.

 There's this tube worm, this marine tube worm that I studied for a while that actually has this mucus that's bioluminescent and it will like trap food with it, but it also allows like nutrients to pass through and it lives in these tubes and it makes the tubes with the mucus.

+So it's crazy.
 Like it does this with all this one type of goo.

+They're so, you know, like I'm collaborating with somebody recently where we're looking at biofilms.
 And biofilms are basically like when you have just a layer of bacteria on something.

-You might have seen them on your shower heads or your faucets.
+You might have seen them on your showerheads or your faucets.
+They also grow on ships, apparently.

 While I was talking to Ray, I was totally infected by her enthusiasm.
+But eventually, we did have to end our call.

 So I went back to my desk and did my job, essentially.

 I told my editors about the interview and I talked to my colleagues about it a bit.
+Is it like dark matter, but software?

 Both because I was excited and also because I wanted to get a sense of how I might structure this episode.